ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {::include cddl/signed-cbor-cmw.cddl}
 ~~~

-The payload MUST be the CBOR-encoded Tag, Record or Collection CMW.
+The payload MUST be the CBOR-encoded Tag, Record, or Collection CMW.

 ~~~ cddl
 {::include cddl/signed-cbor-cmw-headers.cddl}